-Coconut oil won’t glue your split ends back together (nothing will, despite what some products claim), but it can hide frayed ends for a short while.
+Coconut oil won’t glue your split ends back together (nothing will, despite what some products claim), but it can hide frayed ends for a short while — definitely long enough to take a picture or appear on Zoom.
 Simply rub a small amount over your ends.
 The oil will add luster and temporarily smooth the tattered hair.

 If you really hate the idea of using medicated lice treatments, coconut oil is a surprisingly effective alternative.
-A 2002 study looked at 940 children who were administered a hair cocktail of coconut oil, anise oil, and ylang ylang oil.
+A 2002 study looked at 940 children who were administered a hair cocktail of coconut oil, anise oil, and ylang-ylang oil.
 The mixture was applied to each child’s hair three times a day for five days.
-The coconut-oil combination was successful for 92.3 percent of the lice cases, faring slightly better than the medicated control group, which saw a success rate of 92.2 percent.
+It was successful for 92.3 percent of the lice cases, faring slightly better than the medicated control group, which saw a success rate of 92.2 percent.

+Sadly, coconut oil won’t help for hair growth or dandruff.
 There are no credible, peer-reviewed studies that prove coconut oil can regrow hair.
-It’s a little boring, but your best bet is still Rogaine.
+Your best bet is still Rogaine.
 As for dandruff, coconut oil might actually trigger more flakes!
 If used on your scalp, coconut oil clogs pores and prevents hair follicles from “breathing.”
-This dehydrates your scalp, and can make a case of dandruff more pronounced.
-The solution?
-Try a medicated shampoo.
+This dehydrates your scalp and can make a case of dandruff more pronounced.
+Instead, try a medicated shampoo.